seanzhangkx8/ConvoKit/doc/source/reddit-small.rst

 Reddit corpus (small)
 =====================

-A representative sample of conversations from Reddit from 100 highly active subreddits (each subreddit has at least 100 comments threads that has at least 10 comments each).
+A representative sample of conversations from Reddit from 100 highly active subreddits (each subreddit has at least 100 comments threads that has at least 10 comments each during September, 2018).
 The complete list of subreddits included can be found `here <https://zissou.infosci.cornell.edu/convokit/datasets/subreddit-corpus/subreddits.txt>`_.

 Dataset details
 ---------------